Skip to contents

-Reshape a data frame from wide form to long form using the variable names
+Reshapes a data frame from wide form (one row per subject) to long form (one row per observation), using variable names to determine the structure.

 wideToLong(data, within = "within", sep = "_", split = TRUE)